 This course aims at providing students with a deep understanding of the technical, management and organisational aspects of Information Assurance within a holistic legal and social framework.
 The objective of the course would be to make the manager capable of assessing needs for information assurance in organisations, understanding implications of security decisions on the organisation's information system and understanding principles of writing secure codes, understanding database and network security issues, understanding encryption techniques, and understanding foundations of tools, and techniques in computer forensics and apply knowledge gained to business and technical Information Assurance scenarios.
-Course content includes access control, application security and risk management, legal, regulations, compliance and investigations, operations security and, an appreciation of the commercial, legal and social context in which IT security is implemented.
+Course content includes access control, application security, business continuity and disaster recovery planning, cryptography, information security and risk management, legal, regulations, compliance and investigations, operations security, physical (Environmental) security, security architecture and design, Network Security and, an appreciation of the commercial, legal and social context in which IT security is implemented.